Timeless Style Interior Design: - Foundations for Lasting Appeal

 -

-Place lamps, chairs, or side tables in pairs to create balance and harmony.
-Symmetrical arrangements are pleasing to the eye and evoke the calm order found in many classic interiors.
-This trick works especially well in bedrooms and living rooms where relaxation is key.
+Place lamps, chairs, or side tables in pairs.
+Symmetrical arrangements are always pleasing to the eye and they evoke the calm order of many traditional interiors.
+It is especially effective in bedrooms and living rooms, where relaxation is key.

 -